0day-ci/linux/Documentation/networking/ip-sysctl.rst

 	conf/all/mc_forwarding must also be set to TRUE to enable multicast routing	for the interface

+mc_snooping - BOOLEAN
+	Enable multicast snooping on the interface.
+This allows any given multicast group to be received without explicitly being joined.
+	The kernel needs to be compiled with CONFIG_MROUTE and/or CONFIG_IPV6_MROUTE.
+	conf/all/mc_snooping must also be set to TRUE to enable multicast snooping for the interface.

 medium_id - INTEGER
 	Integer value used to differentiate the devices by the medium they are attached to.
 Two devices can have different id values when